parablog/apollo-conn-gen/readme.md

 # OAS to Apollo Connector Generator

-**NOTE: THIS TOOL IS BEING REFACTORED -- PLEASE DO NOT USE BEFORE CONTACTING ME.**

 ## Introduction

-The OAS to Apollo Connector Generator is a tool designed to create an [Apollo GraphQL Connector](https://www.apollographql.com/docs/apollo-server/) from an OpenAPI Specification (OAS) file.
-It supports OAS versions 3.x and above, accepting input files in both YAML and JSON formats.

-*Note: This project is experimental.
-Not all OAS specification options are currently supported, and you may encounter bugs or unimplemented features.
-Contributions, bug reports, and feedback are highly appreciated.
-If you have specific OAS files you'd like to add to our test suite, please share them.*
+This project is a library designed to convert an OpenAPI Specification (OAS) file (YAML or JSON) into an Apollo GraphQL Connector.
+It also includes CLI tools to facilitate this conversion process.

+Key features:

+* Generates an Apollo Connector from an OAS specification, converting all types and `GET` entry points defined in the spec (*only* `GET` methods are supported for now)
+* Generates a schema based on a single or a collection of`JSON` files.

 ## Prerequisites

-- [Node.js](https://nodejs.org/) version 18 or higher.
-Typescript version 5.1.6.
+* [Node.js](https://nodejs.org/) version 18 or higher.
+Built using Typescript 5.1.6.

 ## Installation